avidLearnerInProgress/CTCI-solutions/Miscellaneous/Readme.md

 * Find if path with given sum exists in Binary Tree
 * Convert Binary tree to its mirror + (--Check mirror--)
 * Find least common ancestor in Binary Tree
+* Build tree from InOrder and PreOrder traversals
-* Build tree from Inorder and pre-order traversals
+* Build tree from InOrder and PostOrder traversals